-Deferred pension: A deferred pension is paid.
+Deferred pension: The pension may be deferred.
 There is no age limit.

-Age addition: Aged 80 or older.
+Age addition: Aged 80 or older before April 6, 2016.

-The basic retirement pension is payable abroad, but is adjusted only if ordinarily residing in a European Union or European Economic Area member country, Switzerland or in a country with a reciprocal agreement.
+The basic retirement pension is payable abroad, but is adjusted only if ordinarily residing in a European Union or European Economic Area member country, Switzerland, or a country with a reciprocal agreement.

-State second pension (SSP): Age 65 (men) or age 62 (women, gradually rising to age 65 by November 2018), with 30 years of paid or credited contributions.
-The retirement age (men and women) will rise gradually to age 66 from 2019 to 2020 and to age 67 from 2026 to 2028.
+State second pension (contributory, SSP): Age 65 (men) or age 63 (women) before April 6, 2016, with at least 30 years of paid or credited contributions.
 Must have earnings of at least the lower earnings limit or receive certain benefits.
+The state second pension is no longer paid to new pensioners on or after April 6, 2016.

-The lower earnings limit is £5,772 a year (April 2014).
+The lower earnings limit is £5,824 a year (April 2016).